Aless1997/Aless1997/README.md

 My edge: I combine deep technical execution with strategic product thinking, using AI as a force multiplier to operate at a scale that traditionally requires an entire organization.

-Currently: **Founder @ FortySeal** — a secure messaging and file transfer platform built on private blockchain infrastructure with a post-quantum cryptography stack.
+Currently: **Co-Founder @ FortySeal** — a secure messaging and file transfer platform built on private blockchain infrastructure with a post-quantum cryptography stack.

 ---